-A bound asynchronous event handler is an instance of AsyncEventHandler166 that is permanently bound to a dedicated realtime thread.
-Bound asynchronous event handlers are for use in situations where the added timeliness is worth the overhead of
+A bound asynchronous event handler is an instance of AsyncEventHandler159 that is permanently bound to a dedicated realtime thread.
+Bound asynchronous event handlers are for use in situations where the added timeliness is worth the overhead of dedicating an individual realtime thread to the handler.
+Individual server realtime threads can only be dedicated to a single bound event handler.

-8.6.11.1.1 BoundAsyncLongEventHandler
+8.6.10.1.1 BoundAsyncLongEventHandler